ORE / 折れ: An Unbroken Chain of Japanese Innovation

 I recently chanced on a listing for a rather obscure Mitsubishi mechanical pencil, which the seller described as a ‘prototype’.
-Called the “MITSU-BISHI Orena–.5”, the use of a dash before the lead size made me think it could be an import by Yasutomo, the folks who brought in the Mitsuibishi Holder 305, aka DEMI–.5 series.
+Called the “MITSU-BISHI Orena–.5”, the use of a dash before the lead size made me think it could be an import by Yasutomo, the folks who brought in the Mitsubishi Holder 305, aka DEMI–.5 series.

 To be honest, I wasn’t all that taken by the design, but the name… the NAME really hooked me.
 Why?
 Because ‘Orena’ shared some etymological roots with 2 other modern day ‘gimmick’ MPs: the Platinum OLEeNu from 2009, and Pentel’s Orenz series from 2014.
-To be sure, I’m not 100% sure about the story behind ‘Orenz’ — something about the pencil being a creative lens?
+To be sure, I’m not 100% clear about the story behind ‘Orenz’ — something about the pencil being a creative lens?
 But I personally believe that ‘Ore’ and ‘Ole…’ are drawn from the Japanese word '折れ’、meaning ‘break’.
 And thus, ‘unbreakable’ would be ‘折れない’ / Ore-nai.

 In this close-up, you can see that the Mitsubishi used the whole of the ‘cone’ as a slider support for the lead, which, I found to my surprise, sits in a resin plug instead of a mechanical clutch.
 It was nerve wrecking removing the fragile plastic shroud to insert the very short piece of ancient 0.5mm lead!